 Solid waste facilities subject to this chapter shall collect an amount not exceeding \$1.00 on each ton of putrescible solid waste delivered to the facility and remit the funds to Metro for use as a solid waste community enhancement fee.
 Eligible solid waste facilities may also collect an amount not exceeding \$1.00 on each ton of non-putrescible waste delivered to the facility when the Metro Chief Operating Officer and facility owner determines it is in the public interest.
-Metro will set the rate of the enhancement fee under Metro Code Section 5.02.020.
+The Metro Council will set the enhancement fee amount for any solid waste facility subject to the fee.
+[Ord.
+14-1344; Ord.
+19-1439.]